Calcrete Field Trip 2021 - Overview

 WC = Warden Canal, LR = Liesle Rd, LCF = Lind Coulee Fault, SG = Stokrose Gravel, HRC = Herman Railcut, RTH = Red Tank Hike, TP = Taunton Powerhouse, OFF = Offramp, BRC = Booker Rd at Canal, HL = Hatton Rd-Lemaster Rd Intersection, CR = Coyan Rd, HX = Hendricks Rd, WBO = White Bluffs Overlook

 Timeline compilation.
 I've compiled information constraining the timing of Cascade Range uplift and arrival of a rain shadow in Eastern Washington from 40+ sources.
-Gray band brackets black bars, which are unconformities or other firm sidebars on rock uplift, topographic rise, and onset of dryland conditions east of the divide.
+The gray band brackets black bars, which are unconformities or other firm sidebars on rock uplift, topographic rise, and arrival of a dryland climate east of the divide.
 Older studies tend to push the date back, while newer studies argue for a younger rise.
-This compilation is not exhaustive.
+Compilation is not exhaustive.
 A few errors in this figure need fixing.

 BB = South Bombing Range Rd, BR = Booker Road at Canal, RR = Site 21-04, C = Connell, CB = Cummins Bridge, CCB = Cold Creek Bar, CR = Coyan Rd, EC = East Connell, FMEF = Fuels Materials and Examination Facility, FR = Field Rd, GL = George Landfill, GWB = Ringold Rd Bluffs, HL = Hatton-Lemaster Intersection, HO = Houghton Rd, HRC = Herman Railcut, HX = Hendricks Rd, LCF = Lind Coulee Fault, LF = Liesle Rd, LR = Lind Rd, LS = Leslie Rd, OFF = Offramp, OMC = Old Maid Coulee, PP = Potholes Park, PH = Poplar Heights Rd, RC = Reese Coulee, RT = Red Tank Hike, RULO = Rulo Site, Overlook, SB = Smyrna Bench, SP = Stokrose Pit, SR = Scooteney Rd, SS = Silicard Site, TPS = Taunton Power Station, WBO = White Bluffs Overlook, WC = Warden Canal, YB = Yakima Bluffs.